localgod/console-color/README.md

 // Or you can use the escape() method. print Color::convert("%y".Color::escape('If you feel that you do everying wrong, be random, there\'s a 50% Chance of making the right decision.')."%n\n");
 ```
+### Inspiration
+This projects is a reimplementation of the ideas used in http://pear.php.net/package/Console_Color/